 The Florida Atlantic University Undergraduate Research Journal (FAURJ) is an interdisciplinary, peer-reviewed journal that is published annually.
 The FAURJ is published online and in print by OURI's student club, the Council for Scholarship and Inquiry (C.S.I.).
 Its missions are to showcase high quality undergraduate research in all fields, supply students with an idea of the standard of research, and promote inquiry-based activities at FAU.

-The Office of Undergraduate Research and Inquiry (OURI), the Graduate and Professional Student Association (GPSA), and the Charles E. Schmidt College of Science have unified their efforts to recruit faculty judges for our annual symposia.
-We would like to ask your assistance to serve as a judge at one or all of the events.
+The Office of Undergraduate Research and Inquiry (OURI) would like to ask your assistance to serve as a judge at one or all of the events at our annual symposium.
 If you are willing to serve as a judge, please complete the interest form located here.
 Thank you in advance for your support of the Research and Inquiry initiatives here at FAU.

 Email firstname.lastname@example.org for more information on how to:

 - Volunteer to review Undergraduate Research Journal Manuscripts